StuartCox3107/meetings-reimagined/README.md

 * [Gitpod](https://www.gitpod.io/) - IDE used to code
 * [GitHub](https://github.com/) - To host the repositories for this project and the live website preview
 * [Favicon](https://favicon.io/) - Used to generate the **m** logo
+images
+JAVASCRIPT BOOTSTRAP EFFECTS

 ---
 ## Testing

 TBC

+---

+## Issues

+* Wireframed plan had the tablet view for the overview section as being 3 columns side by side.
+When this section was completed, the reality was that it looked better with the three on top of each other, as per the mobile view.
+The final tablet view therefore doesn't match the wireframe.

 ---
 ## Deployment